xulihang/BasicCAT-website/imagetrans/index.md

 ## Release Notes

+### v1.9.8 (2023/05/21)

+* Update the ChatGPT plugin to support batch translation by images [#issue404](https://github.com/xulihang/ImageTrans-docs/issues/404)
+* The target text can be empty when importing from TXT files
+* If an error occurs importing from TXT files, prompt which line is wrong [#issue412](https://github.com/xulihang/ImageTrans-docs/issues/412)
+* New mask generator plugin: InsetRect [#issue413](https://github.com/xulihang/ImageTrans-docs/issues/413)

 ### v1.9.7 (2023/05/13)

 * Fix a bug that the text is cleared after resetting the target position with the autosaving of source text and target text enabled [#issue408](https://github.com/xulihang/ImageTrans-docs/issues/408)